DevFabrizio/Fabrizio-Project-Five/README2.md

 ### Page 2: Correlation Study for Sale Price

 - State business requirement 2
+- General explaination for correlation (created for non-technical users)
 - Textual explaination of the correlation levels
 - Checkbox: Show the plots for the correlation level for the single features